 - Modifying team’s settings,

 So, a team must have the owner(s) function properly.

 When a team has no active owner, it is considered as an orphaned team or ownerless team.
 Orphaned teams are created in the following scenarios.

 - When the only/last team owner left the organization

 - When the team owners’ sign-in blocked in Microsoft 365

 You can use either Teams admin center or PowerShell to identify orphaned teams in your organization.

 Microsoft Teams admin center: Teams admin center indicates the orphaned teams by showing the owner count as 0 and an exclamation mark.
 For small enterprises, it is easy to pick out all the teams with no owners in the admin center.
 But, for larger organizations, it is not feasible as the admin center has no filtering options to list orphaned teams alone.

-PowerShell: You can use the Get-TeamUser cmdlet to check whether the team has any owner.
+PowerShell: Firstly, you can use the Get-TeamUser cmdlet to check whether the team has any owner.
 The cmdlet will list all the members and owners of a team.

 Script Download: FindOrphanedTeams.ps1